quiltdata/quilt/docs/cli.md

  * Quilt's Free tier supports only `push --public`
  * A `README.md` file is recommended at the root of your package.
 README files use markdown syntax via [remarkable](https://jonschlinkert.github.io/remarkable/demo/).
 * `quilt install [-x HASH | -v VERSION | -t TAG] [USER/PACKAGE or @FILENAME]` installs a package.
+* `quilt generate [DIRECTORY]` creates a build.yml file from a directory of files.
+You can customize this before running `quilt build` and `quilt push`.

 # Versioning
 * `quilt log USER/PACKAGE` to see the push history